work with us

 We assist other organisations to provide a high quality of service to clients from migrant and refugee backgrounds.
 Our clients include hospitals, government departments, local councils, health centres, community services and higher education providers.
 We support them with training, social marketing services, advice, resources and information.

 Multicultural Drug Support (MDS) is a program of CEH.
-We work collaboratively with ethnic communities to improve health literacy regarding alcohol and other drugs (AoD).
-The program was established in response to unmet community needs including the lack of culturally sensitive support for whole families regarding AoD and mental health issues post arrival.
+We work collaboratively with ethnic communities to improve health literacy regarding alcohol and other drugs.
+The program was established in response to unmet community needs including the lack of culturally sensitive support for whole families regarding AOD and mental health issues post arrival.
+Current capacity has limited the focus of the program to community education sessions.
+There is a growing need for the program to work more intensely with individuals and families.

-Email subject line must state : Multicultural Drug Support – Engagement and Project Officer Job Application.
+Email subject line must state : Community Engagement & Projects Officer-Young People Job Application.

 Please send applications to firstname.lastname@example.org